theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-2.md

 As you'll have noticed by now `where` takes a set of parameters.

-The first, `$gents` is the collection.
+- The first, `$gents` is the collection.
-The second is the key we're evaluating in the collection's entries `".birth"`. (dot is optional, but I find it helps instantly identify the "key" argument)
+- The second is the key we're evaluating in the collection's entries `".birth"`. (dot is optional, but I find it helps instantly identify the "key" argument).
-The third is the operator in use.
+- The third is the operator in use.
-The fourth is the value we're trying to match.
+- The fourth is the value we're trying to match.

 If you omit number two, the operator defaults to `"=="`